der-fruhling-entertainment/pages/soulfire/simple_help.md

 Once this is complete and you return to Discord to complete the process, your linked role will be assigned and the information will be displayed in your profile in channels specified by the server.
 The information will not be visible in every channel.

-The exact URL your members will be visiting looks like:<br>
+The URL you will be visiting looks like:<br>
 `link.[game].soulfire.derfruhling.net`

 This is the official method of linking Soulfire.